Google Sheets has really easy tools to use when it comes to sorting data.

 Since a date is nothing but a number in the backend, when you sort by date, you’re essentially sorting a numerical dataset.
 However, since Date format can take many different formats, sometimes it becomes a pain to sort by date.

-In this tutorial, I will show you different ways to sort by date in Google Sheets, some common issues that you may face when working with a date dataset, and a way to convert any text value to a date value.
+In this tutorial, I will show you how to sort by date in Google Sheets, some common issues that you may face when working with a date dataset, and a way to convert any text value to a date value.

 So let’s get started!